evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Extreme/_index.md

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).

 [Regenerative braking](../../../../technology/regen/) is available in two modes.
 You can use [one-pedal driving](../../../../technology/regen/#one-pedal-driving) or you can coast and use the [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal) to regen.
 At low speeds, the one-pedal drive mode will keep the car rolling until it stops by itself.
+You can adjust how strong regen you get when you lift the foot.
+There are three levels.

 ## Exterior